orbeon/orbeon-forms-doc/form-runner/api/persistence/lease.md

 ### Response

-Your implementation keeps track of what lease is assigned to what user, for what document, for what duration.
+Your implementation keeps track of what lease is assigned to what user, for what document, and until when the lease is granted.
 Your implementation can grant a lease per the request if any of the following conditions are met:

 - No existing lease was previously granted for this document.
 - A lease was granted for this document, and it was granted to the same user.